 The following are among the best fishing waters close to Portland in the northern Willamette Zone:

 Clackamas River (below River Mill Dam)

 This section of the lower Willamette River’s major tributary stream is near the Portland area and boasts good runs of summer and winter steelhead, spring chinook and coho salmon.
 Spring chinook get things started in about March, with best catches in May and June.
 Summer steelhead arrive and peak about the same time, but some will still be caught well into fall.
 Fin-clipped hatchery coho salmon (along with some wild fish that must be released) arrive with the first rains in September and are fished through October.
-The first of several winter steelhead runs arrives around Thanksgiving, and winter steelhead continue to show throughout winter and into early spring.
+The first wave of the winter steelhead run arrives around Thanksgiving, and winter steelhead continue to show into early spring.
 Eagle Creek, a tributary downstream from Estacada, offers good fishing for hatchery winter steelhead and hatchery coho, and it clears faster after a heavy rain than the much larger Clackamas.

 Clackamas River, Oak Grove Fork

 This major tributary of the upper Clackamas River feeds Timothy and Harriet lakes and contains native cutthroat trout, lots of invasive brook trout (which may be kept in any size and number) and some brown trout that swim upstream from Harriet.
 Anglers must use artificial flies and lures.
 See ODFW’s regulations booklet for other harvest restrictions.